snakepat/exercise-of-The-Linux-Programming-Interface/README.md

-# exercise-of-The-Linux-Programming-Interface
+# exercise of *The Linux Programming Interface*
-this object is to complete the exercise of the book The Linux Programming Interface
+this object is established in order to complete the exercise of the book The Linux Programming Interface